Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/tutorial-jira.md

 ### Configure Field Map

-Open the new created Outbound Message Type record and go to the **Field maps** related list at the bottom of the page.
+Open the newly created Outbound Message Type record and go to the **Field maps** related list at the bottom of the page.

-Click the **New** button in the upper right corner of the realted list.
+Click the **New** button in the upper right corner of the related list.

 Set the field **Always include in payload** to **Checked**.